zio/zio/docs/datatypes/core/zio/error-management.md

 So what is the difference between `ZIO#absorb` and `ZIO#resurrect` operators?

 1. The `ZIO#absorb` can recover from both `Die` and `Interruption` causes.
 Using this operator we can absorb failures, defects and interruptions using `ZIO#absorb` operation.
-It attempts to convert defects into a failure, throwing away all information about the cause of the error:
+It attempts to convert all causes into a failure, throwing away all information about the cause of the error:

 ```scala mdoc:compile-only
 import zio._